We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Panic disorder and anxiety that leads to attacks have some things in common, but they’re not the same condition.
 Both conditions can lead to physical symptoms that feel out of your control, including trembling and “the shakes.”

-When your body is subjected to stress, it goes into fight-or-flight mode.
-Stress hormones flood your body and speed up your heart rate, blood pressure, and your breathing.
+When your body is subjected to stress, it goes into fight, flight, or freeze mode.
+Stress hormones flood your body and speed up your heart rate, blood pressure, and breathing.

 Other symptoms of anxiety and panic disorder include: